Being a foster carer

 Fostering Panel

-The Brighton and Hove Fostering Panel is a joint panel between the City Council and the Barnardo’s Link Plus Scheme.
-Its members are drawn from a central list, and currently include local social work staff, Barnardo's representatives, a councillor, a foster carer from another authority, a representative from health and a care leaver who has experienced the care system.
-The Panel has an independent chairperson, an agency advisor and administrator, and access to medical and legal advisors.
+The Brighton and Hove Fostering Panel's members are independent and are drawn from a central list, and currently include local social work staff, a councillor, a foster carer from another authority, a representative from health and a care leaver who has experienced the care system.
+The Panel has an independent chairperson, an agency advisor and an administrator, and access to medical and legal advisors.
 Panel business is conducted in strict confidence.

 The Panel considers: